andi0b/pi-pwsh/README.md

 - similar output rendering
 - matching shell shortcut behavior: `!` / `!!` for bash, and `>` / `>>` for pwsh

-> Note: this extension is vibe slopped.
+> Note: this extension is carefully vibe slopped.

-Currently developed for Windows, but it should (might?) work on Linux/macOS too if `pwsh` is installed
+Currently developed for Windows, but it should (might?) work on Linux/macOS too if `pwsh` is installed.

+Does not work with `powershell`, it requires `pwsh` (PowerShell 7+) in path.

 ## What it provides